-Multinational crew leave space station and head back to Earth
+Multinational crew leaves space station, returns to Earth

 Kimbrough, Ryzhikov and Borisenko will be on their own until next month, when another three crew members are due to reach the station, a project of 15 nations that orbits about 250 miles (418 km) above Earth.

-(Editing by Steve Gorman and Nick Macfie)
+(Editing by Steve Gorman, Nick Macfie and Sam Holmes)